Mackinaw City, Michigan

-Mackinaw City (/ˈmækənɔː/ MAK-ə-naw) is a village at the northernmost point of the Lower Peninsula of Michigan, United States.
-Divided between Cheboygan and Emmet counties, Mackinaw City is located at the southern end of the Mackinac Bridge, which carries Interstate 75 over the Straits of Mackinac to St. Ignace, in the Upper Peninsula.
-Mackinaw City and St. Ignace also serve as access points for ferries to and from Mackinac Island.
-For these reasons, Mackinaw City is considered one of Michigan's most popular tourist attractions.
+Mackinaw City (/ˈmækənɔː/ MAK-ə-naw) is a village divided between Cheboygan and Emmet counties in the U.S. state of Michigan.
+It had a population of 846 at the 2020 census.

-The Mackinaw City area is home to a number of historic sites, including Fort Michilimackinac, Historic Mill Creek State Park, Old Mackinac Point Light, McGulpin Point Light, and the retired US Coast Guard Icebreaker Mackinaw.
+Mackinaw City is located at the northernmost point of the Lower Peninsula at the southern end of the Mackinac Bridge, which crosses the Straits of Mackinac to the city of St. Ignace in the Upper Peninsula.
+Mackinaw City and St. Ignace serve as the main access points for ferry service to and from Mackinac Island.
+Mackinaw City is considered one of Michigan's most popular tourist destinations and includes many historic sites, including Fort Michilimackinac State Park, Old Mackinac Point Light, McGulpin Point Light, and the nearby Dousman's Mill.